bertbalcaen/esdi-webdesign-course/04_forms.md

  ```

 - Used to set the maximum allowed length of the data.
-- Again, this is client-side validation, so it's not safe.
+- Again, this is client-side validation, so it's not safe to rely on this.

 ## The `autofocus` attribute